Work From Home Policy: A Definitive Guide For Managers

-Video Conferencing Tools: Nothing gets close to an in-person experience than video conferencing, and we are only as good as our best resources.The best (and the most popular) for video conferencing is Zoom.
+Video Conferencing Tools: Nothing gets closer to an in-person experience than video conferencing, and we are only as good as our best resources.The best (and the most popular) for video conferencing is Zoom.
 It provides a great video and audio quality and it is extremely user friendly.
-It has a recording option that you to record calls that you might need to revisit.
+It has a recording option for you to record calls that you might need to revisit.

 Other popular options include: Google Hangouts, Join.me, Wherebuy, appear.in etc.

 Chatting Applications: Online chatting applications are now a quintessential part of modern organizations.
 They are often regarded as the replacement for in-house emails.
 In the remote working situation, chatting tools are even more important to maintain the flow of internal communication.
 Some popular tools are: Slack, Google hangouts, Chanty, Workplace by Facebook.

 Rewards and Recognition Program: Recognizing and rewarding your employees can become tricky when most of your employees are working remotely or working from home.
 One of the best things to take here is investing in a digital R&R platform.
 A dedicated platform will help you in effectively rewarding and recognizing outstanding efforts without leaving your table.
 Vantage Rewards is a fun, easy and engaging tool that helps you improve the company culture and boost employee engagement.
 Its unique features include point-based rewarding, peer recognition, virtual badges and leaderboard, interactive feed and so on.